Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge J. Oike, K. Shinada, and R. Peters for useful discussions and sharing a related unpublished manuscript prior to its submission.
-This research was supported by JSPS KAKENHI Grants Numbers JP21H01037, JP22H00101, JP22H01183, JP23H04869, JP23K03288, JP23K20827, and by JST CREST (JPMJCR23O4) and JST FOREST (JPMJFR2366).
+The authors gratefully acknowledge J. \ifmmode \bar{O}\else \={O}\fi{}ik\'e, K. Shinada, and R. Peters for useful discussions and sharing a related unpublished manuscript prior to its submission.
+S.H. was supported by JSPS KAKENHI Grants Numbers JP21H01037, JP22H00101, JP22H01183, JP23H04869, JP23K03288, JP23K20827, and by JST CREST (JPMJCR23O4) and JST FOREST (JPMJFR2366).